hwinn4/pizzeria/README.md

 * How to run the test suite
     - `rspec spec`
-    - for continuously run tests: `bundle exec guard` (then make some changes in watched files!)
+    - for continuous test running: `bundle exec guard` (then make some changes in watched files!)

 * Start the server
     - `rails s`